nidhalSadfi/Deauthing/README.md

 this is a simple Deauth script and its only for friendly and prank usage! use it at your own risk

 # Usage
-just sudo bash deauth.sh and enjoy
+just sudo bash death.sh and enjoy